swch/strivve-docs-nextjs/src/pages/resources/site-tagging/index.md

 Site C       | prod, disabled, canada  | This site is only available in Canada, but it is temporarily disabled Site D       | prod, beta, usa         | This usa site is new, and may not have a high enough success rate to qualify as "unrestricted", but we still encourage production customers to include it
-Site E       | prod, limited           | This card can be placed "some" of the time, and is actively being investigated Site F       | synthetic               | Synthtetic sites are very useful for testing UX, as they simulate real site behvior.
-They can be made to prompt for tfa codes, new credentials, or even secruity questions.
+Site E       | prod, limited           | This card can be placed "some" of the time, and is actively being investigated Site F       | synthetic               | Synthetic sites are very useful for testing UX, as they simulate real site behvior.
+They can be made to prompt for tfa codes, new credentials, and secruity questions.

 ### Query Examples